syncfusion-content/maui-docs/MAUI/Cartesian-Charts/DataLabels.md

 ---
 layout: post
-title: Data label in .NET MAUI Chart control | Syncfusion
+title: Data label in .NET MAUI Chart control | Syncfusion®
 description: This section explains about how to configure the data labels and its features in .NET MAUI Chart (SfCartesianChart).
 platform: maui
 control: SfCartesianChart